brandonthomas/fluentui/packages/react-components/token-analyzer-preview/library/README.md

 - ~~Add variables full name to metadata (i.e. classNames.icon instead of just 'icon)~~
 - ~~Module importing~~
 - Look at the path info again.
 Do we ever need it?
+- Convert token member within the analysis output to an array so we can hold multiple tokens.
+The order should be the order or priority.
+[0] being the highest pri with the last item in the array the least prioritized.

 ## Features